-1. None of the information maintained in the system or by the project that is part of a system of records is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act.
-2. □ For all information maintained in the system or by the project that is part of a system of records that is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act, the following efforts are made to ensure accuracy, relevance, timeliness, and completeness to the extent possible without interfering with the (□ law enforcement, □ intelligence, □ other) mission requirements for which the system or project was created: a) □ The exempt information is not actually used to make any adverse determinations about individuals. b) □ The exempt information is not actually used to make any adverse determinations about individuals without additional research and investigation to ensure accuracy, relevance, timeliness, and completeness. c) □ Individuals and organizations to whom PII from the system or project is disclosed (as authorized by the Privacy Act) determine its accuracy, relevance, timeliness, and completeness in a manner reasonable for their purposes before they use it to make adverse determinations about individuals. d) □ Individuals about whom adverse determinations are made using PII from this system or project are given an opportunity to explain or modify their information (□ before □ after) the adverse determination is made. e) □ Other: (please describe): 3. \square No additional efforts are made to ensure accuracy, relevance, timeliness, and completeness to the extent possible because it would interfere with mission requirements.
-Section n 4.1(c) Collecting information directly from the individual when using it to make system from tl adverse determinations about them n 552a(e)(2) of the Privacy Act requires that Federal agencies that maintain records in a n of records are required to collect information to the greatest extent practicable directly the individual when the information about them may result in adverse determinations about ights, benefits, and privileges under Federal programs.
-Agencies may exempt a system of s from this requirement under certain circumstances and if certain conditions are met.
-1. \boxtimes The records maintained by this system or project are not used to make any adverse determinations about individuals.
-2. ☐ The records maintained by this system or project are used to make adverse determinations about individuals and:
+- 1. A None of the information maintained in the system or by the project that is part of a system of records is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act. - 2. □ For all information maintained in the system or by the project that is part of a system of records that is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act, the following efforts are made to ensure accuracy, relevance, timeliness, and completeness to the extent possible without interfering with the - \Box law enforcement - \Box intelligence - \Box other mission requirements for which the system or project was created: - a.
+The exempt information is not actually used to make any adverse determinations about individuals. - b.
+The exempt information is not actually used to make any adverse determinations about individuals without additional research and investigation to ensure accuracy, relevance, timeliness, and completeness. - c.
+Individuals and organizations to whom PII from the system or project is disclosed (as authorized by the Privacy Act) determine its accuracy, relevance, timeliness, and completeness in a manner reasonable for their purposes before they use it to make adverse determinations about individuals. - 3. □ No additional efforts are made to ensure accuracy, relevance, timeliness, and completeness to the extent possible because it would interfere with mission requirements.

+Section 4.1(c) Collecting information directly from the individual when using it to make adverse determinations about them

+Section 552a(e)(2) of the Privacy Act requires that Federal agencies that maintain records in a system of records are required to collect information to the greatest extent practicable directly from the individual when the information about them may result in adverse determinations about their rights, benefits, and privileges under Federal programs.
+Agencies may exempt a system of records from this requirement under certain circumstances and if certain conditions are met.